eduardofischermath/homemade_graphs/ISSUES.md

 by using a list instead of a dict.
 (After all, this dictionary is anyway indexed by the enhanced bitmasks which are integers from 0 through (n**2)*(2**n) - 1.

+Curently the ideal (to save further) would be to overwrite None to deallocate memory (for tabulation we only need to preserve the paths one-vertex shorter than the ones being computed)

 ## ISSUE #0060 COMPLETE

 To help with reducing number of arguments in methods of StateDigraphSolveTSP,